Vyral/base-template/_posts/2018-05-17-how-to-make-selling-your-home-less-stressful.md

   Many people believe that selling your home is an easy, no-nothing process.
   While it’s true that, with the right help, selling your home can be easy and stress-free, it isn’t a do-nothing job, and not being prepared for it can add undue amounts of stress.
 What can be done to reduce that stress?
-Today, I’ll give you some tips.
+Today I’ll give you some tips.
 To hear my stress-free selling tips, watch my latest video.
 enclosure: >-